alespecka/fractioner/README.md

 ? ans / -7
 = 4
 ```
-As you can see above, we may use 'ans' variable, which stores the result of the previous expression.
+As you can see above, we may use ```ans``` variable, which stores the result of the previous expression.